A lot has changed since we first published this piece on HARO link building in September 2024. In case you missed the news, here’s a quick recap:

 Often, journalists, reporters, or bloggers wait to consider pitches.
 They will still write the piece even if your “pitch” is the best.
 Yet, there is the “editing” window.

 Overall, prepare your mind for 5-6 weeks before your link is published.
-After a successful pitch, expect that a stream of links will follow.
-Because at that time, you’d have built relationships with reporters.
+After a successful pitch, expect consistent links based on built relationships with the reporter.

-With the timeline discussed, let’s discuss the “exact” steps to get quality links with HARO.
+With the timeline discussed, let’s discuss the “exact” steps to get high-authority backlinks with HARO.

 Step 1: Set Up Filtered Searches

-The truth: the round-up suggestions sent to your mail won’t suffice — especially if you need HARO to actively boost your site’s visibility.
+The truth: the round-up suggestions sent to your mail won’t suffice — especially if you seek quick visibility on search engines.
 Here is why:

 The round-up is designed for general use.
 As such, it might not fit your exact resources.
-Plus, someone might already deliver a pitch before you.
+Plus, someone (HARO link building agencies with more human resources) might have already delivered a pitch before you.

 Bottom line:

 You need to set up filtered searches.
-They are custom and contain keywords around the resources you already have.
+They are custom and contain keywords optimized for the resources you already have.
 Here, you hold all the power.

 So, how’s this done?

-• For starters, you need a paid plan to set up filtered Searches.
-But don’t fret; the $19 “standard plan” will suffice.
+- For starters, you need a paid plan to set up filtered Searches.
+But don’t fret; the “standard plan” will suffice, like in the old HARO.
+The pricing for the new HARO is not out, but it’ll likely look like this:

 So, what next?
 Start pitching?